ioccc-src/build-ioccc/README.md

 # build-ioccc
-Tools to build and maintain the IOCCC web site

 This repo holds the tools that are use to maintain the [official IOCCC web site](https://www.ioccc.org).

 **HOWEVER ...** XXX